1uc0s/MrRoboto/README.md

 ### Adding New Motor Units

-To add Wrist or Elbow motor control, follow the existing pattern in `motor_control.s`:
+To add Shoulder, Elbow, or Wrist motor control, follow the existing pattern in `motor_control.s`:

-1. Add step index variable: `wristStepIndex EQU 0x12`
+1. Add step index variable: `shoulderStepIndex EQU 0x12`
-2. Create step functions: `Wrist_StepForward`, `Wrist_StepBackward`
+2. Create step functions: `Shoulder_StepForward`, `Shoulder_StepBackward`
 3. Update `Motor_Init` to initialize the new motor
-4. Output to appropriate PORT (G for Wrist, H for Elbow)
+4. Output to appropriate PORT
 5. Create/update interleaved functions as needed

 This pattern keeps the code simple, maintainable, and easy to debug.